MerjaKreivi/Social-Media-Text-Annotator/readme_Hate_Speech_Annotation_Framework.md

 Figure.
 Manual labeling page provides access to all labels of HS Annotation Framework.

+### Text carousel

+Text carousel provides the original 'raw' social media text sample.
+Sample is presented as given (or savad) without any cleaning or modification.

+Annotation framework and Web API is designed for Finnish samples only.
+Text samples and content containing other languages than Finnish can be discarded from the data during the annotation process.

 ### Sentiment (trinary)
 On ‘sentiment’ category every (social media (SM) text) sample in data is labeled into ‘negative’, ‘positive’, or‘neutral’ subcategory .